Women Hunt Committee

-Born and raised in rural Alberta to a large farming family, Renée Thornton serves as Lead of the Wild Sheep Foundation’s (WSF) Women Hunt® Program and Chair of the Women Hunt® Committee.
+Born and raised in rural Alberta to a large farming family, Renée Thornton serves as Chair of the Wild Sheep Foundation’s (WSF) Women Hunt® Program and Committee, and the Women in Hunting™ Initiative.

-Renée believes in giving back of her time, talent and treasure.
+Renée believes in giving back of her time, talent, and treasure.
+She is active in volunteering and speaking at various WSF and Chapter & Affiliate events.
 She is a Summit Life Member of WSF, a Chadwick Ram Society Member, a WSF Legacy Society Member, and a Life Member of WSF Alberta, Wild Sheep Society of BC, Rocky Mountain Bighorn Society, Washington WSF, Eastern Chapter WSF, Oregon WSF and Alaska WSF.
-She is also a Life Member of SCI and holds memberships in the Rocky Mountain Goat Alliance, other WSF Chapters & Affiliates, and the Rocky Mountain Elk Foundation.
-She is a member of the WSF Ladies Luncheon Committee and volunteers at various WSF events.
+She is also a Life Member of SCI and holds memberships in multiple partner organizations.

 In addition to hunting Renée enjoys fly fishing, hiking, backpacking, camping, and adventure travel.
-As a hunter she has taken black bear, wild hog, whitetail, mule deer, and Axis deer and has plans this year for elk, mountain lion and antelope.
+As a hunter she has taken black bear, feral hog, whitetail, mule deer, Axis deer, pronghorn, Miquihuanensis mountain whitetail, and Estate aoudad.
 She aspires to hunt wild sheep and join the ranks of accomplished mountain hunters.

 An avid reader, accomplished writer, business leader and mentor, Renée recently retired from a 30-year career as a professional manager for the Canadian Federal Government.
 She resides in Manhattan, Montana.